Grant Goodeve

 Grant Goodeve (born July 6, 1952) is an American actor and television host.
 He is best known for his role as David Bradford, the eldest son on ABC television's Eight Is Enough from 1977 to 1981; he sang the theme song for the show, as well.
 More recent work includes stints on the Home & Garden Television cable channel, and voice roles such as the Engineer in the multiplayer video game Team Fortress 2, and Wolf O'Donnell in Star Fox: Assault.

-Hollywood
+Early life, family and education

 Goodeve was born in Middlebury, Connecticut, and moved to Los Angeles, California, in 1975.
 His sister is the writer Thyrza Nichols Goodeve.

+Career

 His earliest role was on a fifth-season episode of Emergency!
 After a February 1977 screen test, he signed on as a cast member of Eight Is Enough, taking over a role played in the series' pilot episode by Mark Hamill.